 In his 2018 interview with CNBC’s Christine Tan, Gojek’s founder Nadiem Makarim revealed that the company’s rapid growth is mostly a result of transaction growth.
 People try one of the multiple Gojek services, and, after liking it, sample the rest.
-This way, they connect to Gojek’s ecosystem, where they turn to its multiple services for their everyday tasks at the cost of one attraction.
+This way, they connect to Gojek’s ecosystem, where they turn to its multiple services for their everyday tasks at a cost of one attraction.
 He also adds that such a strategy actually results in more growth than simply acquiring new users, as it forges stronger customer loyalty and more frequent user-company interactions.

-Alongside the soaring CAC, the ubiquitous technological advancement and broad accessibility of marketing and development tools causes commoditization, a process when multiple companies offer similar products and lose their competitive advantage.
+Alongside the soaring CAC, the ubiquitous technological advancement and broad accessibility of marketing and development tools causes commoditization, a process when multiple companies offer similar. products and lose their competitive advantage.
 Competing with a series of alike players with a heightened acquisition cost makes it more difficult to win new customers.
 Being unable to stand out, businesses slow down and inevitably reach their growth plateau, which might be a tough spot to get out of.

 Digital ecosystems are a good solution for companies that got trapped in their growth.
 By connecting new services and partners, or offering an integrated user experience, they are creating new value for clients that helps move up their industry’s curve.